TaylorKRandall/OSC-Timer/README.md

 The OSC messages will tell the timer to start/stop and add time to the clock.
 Once different fronts and layouts are available, those will be selectable via OSC as well.

 ## Roadmap
-Verify incoming OSC messages
+Verify incoming OSC messages >>> DONE
+Update Label text with OSC parse
 Create Timer
-Define OSC Dictionary for timer
 Optimize Debian image size (remove unneccisary stuff)